michaeldorner/BeeTee/README.md

 ## Usage

-Here is a small code snippet, which shows how simple
+Here is a small code snippet, how easily you can use _BeeTee_:

 	class Demo: BeeTeeDelegate {
 	    let beeTee = BeeTee()